janosh/awesome-normalizing-flows/readme.md

 - Oct 30, 2014 - [Non-linear Independent Components Estimation](https://arxiv.org/abs/1410.8516) by Laurent Dinh, David Krueger, Yoshua Bengio.

+  > Introduces the additive coupling layer (NICE) and shows how to use it for image generation and inpainting.

 - Feb 12, 2015 - [Masked Autoencoder for Distribution Estimation](https://arxiv.org/abs/1502.03509) by Mathieu Germain, Karol Gregor, Iain Murray, Hugo Larochelle.

+  > Introduces MADE, a feed-forward network that uses carefully constructed binary masks on its weights to control the precise flow of information through the network.
+The masks ensure that each output unit receives signals only from input units that come before it in some arbitrary order.
+Yet all outputs can be computed in a single pass.<br>
+  > A popular and efficient method to bestow flows with autoregressivity is to construct them from MADE nets.

 - May 21, 2015 - [Variational Inference with Normalizing Flows](https://arxiv.org/abs/1505.05770) by Danilo Rezende, Shakir Mohamed.